claireloconnell/claireloconnell.github.io/_posts/2021-12-29-framework.md

   <figcaption>Here is an example R Markdown (Rmd) file.
 This is how I like to set up my interface in R.</figcaption>
 </figure>

-For this example, I am using data collected from the colony of little blue penguins at the Cincinnati Zoo!
-The Zoo has RFID antennas around the little blue habitat to collect automated data on the location of each penguin.
+For this example I am using data collected from a colony of little blue penguins at the Cincinnati Zoo!
+The Zoo has RFID antennas scattered around the little blue habitat to collect automated data on the location of each penguin.
 My advisor, [Dr. Liz Hobson](http://hobsonresearch.com/), has been collaborating with the Cincinnati Zoo to help answer questions about penguin sociality!
-You can read more about it [here](http://hobsonresearch.com/index.php/biol2099-analytical-tools-for-behavior-information/.)
+You can read more about it [here](http://hobsonresearch.com/index.php/biol2099-analytical-tools-for-behavior-information/.).

 <figure>
   <img src="https://user-images.githubusercontent.com/78130420/147704396-8a69f2d8-d2af-46ad-ad44-68c6a92b9934.png" alt="rmd">
   <figcaption>This is what the RFID data from the little blue penguins looks like!
 This is the data I am working with for the example below.</figcaption>
 </figure>

-**Now that I have data on which little blue penguin was where and when, I can use this data to figure out where the penguins spends most of their time (i.e. where they were pinged the most) in the month of December!
+**Now that I have data on which little blue penguin was where and when, I can use it to figure out where the penguins spends most of their time (i.e. where they were pinged the most) in the month of December!
 I will walk you through how I might do this following my five step framework.**

 Import data
 ======